iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 --------------------------

 The first step in our conversion is to make all variables binary.
-There are many other available encodings each with their own pros and cons.
+There are many other available encodings with their own pros and cons.
 For reasons of scope, we focus on the (in my opinion) most straightforward and useful ones: one-hot and binary expansion.
 But there are great surveys in the literature about all methods.[@qubojl] [@tamura_performance_2021]